-Since 1943, Jewish Family Service has played a vital role in serving the constantly changing human service needs of individuals and families in Greater Cincinnati.
+Since 1943, Jewish Family Service has played a vital role in responding to the constantly changing challenges and stresses of everyday life experienced by individuals and families in Greater Cincinnati.

-Our professional and experienced staff can strengthen your life in times of need...from the joys of infant adoption to the challenges with aging parents...and every age and stage in between.
+Our professional and experienced staff can strengthen your life in times of need - at every age and stage.

 Call us today for a better tomorrow.
 513-469-1188.

 In times of need, Jewish Family Service is There!

 Click on the arrow, clap along, and see how our community counts on Jewish Family Service to be there to strengthen lives in times of need:

 Rosh Hashanah may be the holiday that connects most directly to our work at Jewish Family Service.
 It celebrates the creation of humankind.
 And if humans were created as G*d’s emissaries in this world, then one reason we give is because those who need us also are creatures of G*d.
 We are called to heap kindness upon them.